danzllab/samplestabilization/README.md

 - Extensive Configuration: Easy to configure system parameters through a GUI interface or configuration files.

 ## License
 This project is licensed under the GNU Affero General Public License (GNU AGPLv3) - see the LICENSE.md file for details.
+Copyright holder: Institute of Science and Technology Austria.